ThePrez/example-njs-bluemix/README.md

 This is a quick node.js application calls IBM i via IBM node.js REST toolkit.
-This repository serves as the source of a simple activity to try out Eclipse Orion and
+This repository serves as the source of a simple activity to try out Eclipse Orion and IBM Bluemix.

+This will first be used at the COMMON Europe Congress 2017. http://commoneurope.sched.com/

 ### Activity steps ###
 1. Create or log into your IBM Bluemix account at http://console.ng.bluemix.net/